tapjs/tapjs/README.md

   --nyc-version               Print version of nyc used by tap.

+  --dump-config               Dump the config options in JSON format.

   --                          Stop parsing flags, and treat any additional
                               command line arguments as filenames.

+Environment Variables:

+  TAP_RCFILE                  A yaml formatted file which can set any
+                              of the above options.
+Defaults to
+                              $HOME/.taprc

+  TAP_TIMEOUT                 Default value for --timeout option.

+  TAP_COLORS                  Set to '1' to force color output, or '0'
+                              to prevent color output.

+  TAP_BAIL                    Bail out on the first test failure.
+                              Used internally when '--bailout' is set.

+  TAP                         Set to '1' to force standard TAP output,
+                              and suppress any reporters.
+Used when
+                              running child tests so that their output is parseable by the test harness.
 ```

 ## Coverage